 We’ll offer ongoing help to a small handful of organizations at a time, but will take on more as time allows and if the project expands.
 We’re already at capacity for the next few months, but if you’d like to be considered for assistance in the summer or fall, please email us at firstname.lastname@example.org.
 Currently, we’re providing or preparing to provide strategic support for projects including Convergence Magazine (a magazine of radical insights that uplifts organizing stories), Stateville Speaks (a prison newsletter that is produced for and, in part, by people incarcerated in Illinois), Waging Nonviolence (a platform dedicated to providing original reporting and expert analysis of social movements around the world), Shadowproof (a reader-supported press organization that exposes abuses of power in government and business) & the Beyond Prisons Podcast, Berrett-Koehler Publishers (an independent publisher aimed at creating “a world that works for all”), and Knock LA (a community journalism project working to “tell the real story of LA”).

 As a flexible project aimed at building a more vibrant and robust independent media ecosystem, we are open to collaborations on events and workshops.
 For example, we will be working with Zealous (an organization that challenges injustice through media, storytelling and the arts) to brainstorm possibilities for bringing together organizers and independent journalists.
 We’re working on ongoing collaborations with AirGo Radio, Inquest, and other partner organizations.
 Additionally, we are collaborating with Prison Neighborhood Arts Project to co-teach a class in prison on writing nonfiction, working to nurture independent media behind bars.
+We’re also part of a project working to convene a number of movement-media organizations to imagine ways to better partner with each other.

 If you have a suggestion for a collaboration, please email us at email@example.com.